-Other books by this author include Tempest Rising, Tracking the Tempest, Tempest's Legacy, Tempest's Fury, Eye of the Tempest, Jinn and Juice
+Other books by this author which I have reviewed include Tempest Rising, Tracking the Tempest, Tempest's Legacy, Tempest's Fury, Eye of the Tempest, Jinn and Juice

 Sixth and last in the Jane True urban fantasy series revolving around Jane, the champion who’s lost her love.

 I was somewhat afraid to read this — I was worried about Anyan and if Jane could get him back after events in Tempest’s Fury, 5!

 I was a bit disappointed that Peeler didn’t include her usual Jane-isms against/about seals.
 And I was disappointed with the universe popping in to help out.
 It felt like a cheat, an easy out.